kardianos/vendor-spec/README.md

     I think it does but I have no proof of concept yet to verify this.

 ### A Rational for Package Copying and Import Path Re-writing
-It is a desired trait to build code after fetching or updating the source.
-It has been observed that non-trivial packages modifying the GOPATH with a internal vendor root is problematic.
+It is a desired trait to build code after fetching or updating the source without an additional command.
+It has been observed that for non-trivial packages appending the GOPATH with an internal vendor root is problematic.
 The Go maintainers will not re-define or add to the method used to build packages.
 It is a firm requirement for many projects, especially commercial projects, to keep a local copy of everything that is